andyregan/andyregan.net/source/index.markdown

  - I joined the Operations Team at [The Irish Centre for High End Computing][10] where I had responsibility for all aspects of infrastructure and technical operations for ICHEC's Dublin office.

 ####2012
- - Most, recently I'm working as a Software Engineer for Fidlity Investments.
+ - I'm now working as a Software Engineer for Fidlity Investments.

  [1]: http://en.wikipedia.org/wiki/Irish_language